San José, Costa Rica: Buses

 Private bus companies connect different areas of the city with each other and the suburbs.
 Services to other parts of the country are provided by other private companies which have stations or stops spread all over the city center.
 There are also bus services between Juan Santamaría International Airport and downtown San José.

 Train

 The Instituto Costarricense de Ferrocarriles, or the state-owned railway institute, is in charge of all of Costa Rica's railways.
 In 2004, this institution began work on the establishment of an inter-urban railway network.
 This network would connect Tibás, Heredia, San Antonio de Belén, Pavas, San Pedro de Montes de Oca, Sabanilla, and Curridabat, among other locations.

-There are plans to expand this inter-urban railway system into Cartago, Alajuela, and the Juan Santamaría International Airport.

-Trains run to Heredia from Estación Atlantico and San Antonio de Belen and from Estación Pacifico.
+There are three routes: Route A: San José - Heredia - Alajuela, which begins in Estación Atlantico and ends in Alajuela; Route B: Curridabat - Pavas - Belen, which begins in Estación Atlantico and ends in San Antonio de Belen; Route C: San José - Cartago; which begins in Estación Atlantico and ends in Cartago.

 Taxis

 San José public taxi services complement the urban transportation network.
 Taxis are characterized by their red color and belong to registered cooperatives.
 There are other taxi services which do not belong to the registered system, there are also taxis from the airport that are usually orange.

 The ride-sharing company Uber is active in Costa Rica and, despite repeated clashes with and strikes by taxi drivers protesting unfair competition, continues to operate in the country.
 In September 2025, a labor court in San José ruled that Uber must treat their drivers as employees rather than independent contractors.